 - For Dr. Horrible's Sing-Along Blog, Penny has Dr. Horrible, the sweet and troubled Mad Scientist with golden hair, and Captain Hammer, the Jerkass Handsome Lech Dumb Muscle Flying Brick Heteronormative Crusader (goes into another room, cooks a sandwitch, and eats it as the insults are detailed further) Knight Templar.
 Dr. Horrible becomes a straight-up villain and Hammer remains his extreme and offensive but well-meaning self.

-- The Legend Of Korra has Korra and Asami in a Love Triangle for Mako and a lot of the traits usually associated with each side are swapped around.
+- In season one, Korra and Asami are in a Love Triangle for Mako and a lot of the traits usually associated with each side are swapped around.
 Asami is sweet and gentle and Mako feels more comfortable around her, but she's the richer, more traditionally beautiful one.
 Korra is much more violent and tends to crash with Mako, but she is naive and from the country (well, Southern Water Tribe).
 Eventually Mako becomes closer to Korra and his relationship with Asami becomes sour and finally falls apart after she finds out Mako and Korra kissed behind her back.

 - With this twist in mind, Mako also undergoes a "Betty and Veronica switch".
 He starts out as the Veronica for Korra's Archie and Bolin's Betty - the bad boy compared to his Dogged Nice Guy brother.
 But from Asami's point of view, in season 3 & 4 Mako becomes the Betty to her Archie and Korra's Veronica - since she's known Mako longer, and Korra as the Avatar is easily the more "unattainable" one.